It’s surprisingly good and surprisingly awful all at once.

 Ok, so i know some of you might be reckless enough to not care about that sort of legal and safety stuff, but that’s actually a huge part of why this printer can be sold so cheaply and why brand-name printers usually cost more than twice as much as their pure component costs.
 Plus, of course, service, customer support, warranty, taxes, all things that don’t really apply here.
 Now, while it has its flaws, i have to admit, at its core it’s a surprisingly good 3D printer.
 But even though it’s tempting, i wouldn’t recommend this one as a first 3D printer, it’s just a bit too ghetto for that, and by default, is just not set up for foolproof operation.
 If you’re an experienced user and just don’t have enough 3D printers, this might just be the cheapest way to expand your capacities if you can improve on its flaws and overall make it work for you.

-Alright, so that’s enough rambling about this one, i’ll make a few mods and keep using it, if you feel brave enough to step into these waters, you can find links to the Malyan M150 and the equivalent Wanhao printer in the description, the Amazon links are affiliate links, so buying one through those helps this channel out a lot.
+Alright, so that’s enough rambling about this one, i’ll make a few mods and keep using it, if you feel brave enough to step into these waters, you can find affiliate links to the Malyan M150 and the equivalent Wanhao printer in the description.
 Otherwise, get subscribed, i’ve got an even cheaper printer review from Hobbyking coming up, share this or any other videos with your friends who might find them useful, and if you want to support me directly, Patreon is the best way to do that.